KiyamaPaD/InfotronX-Nasa-Space-App-Challenge-2025-2026/README.md

 This repository contains the source code for **Meteor Madness — Multi-Asteroid Impact Simulator**, developed by **InfotronX**.

+I am publishing it on my GitHub as part of my portfolio, since I was the main contributor to the project and worked on most of the implementation.
+The project also reflects team collaboration during the season.

 ## About the Project

 Meteor Madness is an interactive web application focused on asteroid impact simulation, visualization, and educational exploration.